dgcamacho/so2021/exercises/sheet13.md

 Do the following on a container, e.g. a `std::vector`, with `int`s, using standard function objects, function adapters, algorithms, and maybe also some own function objects:
 1. Find all values which are larger than a certain value.
-2. Finds all values which are not equal to certain value.
+2. Find all values which are not equal to certain value.
 3. Multiply all values with a certain factor.